 Tenshaen Garden

-Tenshaen Garden (天赦園), located southwest of Uwajima Castle, is a serene Japanese garden designed in 1866 by the Date Clan as a retreat for the ruling lord.
-The garden’s beauty shifts with the seasons, offering peaceful spots to relax and appreciate nature.
-One of its most significant features is Harusametei, a calligraphy room where the lord would practice his art, still standing proudly at the center of the garden.
+Tenshaen Garden (天赦園), located southwest of Uwajima Castle, is a tranquil Japanese garden originally designed in 1866 by the Date Clan as a private retreat for the ruling lord.
+The garden’s design reflects the aesthetic of the Edo period, with its carefully curated landscape offering peaceful spaces for visitors to relax and enjoy nature’s beauty.
+The garden's charm evolves throughout the year, with each season bringing new sights, sounds, and colors.
+At the heart of the garden stands Harusametei, a traditional calligraphy room where the lord practiced his art, serving as a historical centerpiece, connecting visitors with the past.

-A highlight of the garden is a pond shaped like the kanji "kokoro," meaning "heart," offering picturesque views with nearby rocks, pine trees, and stone lanterns.
-In spring, the garden is even more breathtaking with wisteria blooms, including a white wisteria-covered arch bridge.
-Tenshaen also features an impressive collection of around 20 bamboo varieties, providing year-round charm.
+One of the garden’s most captivating features is a pond shaped like the kanji "kokoro" (心), meaning "heart."
+Surrounded by strategically placed rocks, pine trees, and stone lanterns, the pond creates a tranquil and picturesque atmosphere.
+In the spring, the garden is particularly stunning with wisteria flowers in full bloom, including a beautiful white wisteria-covered arch bridge.
+Tenshaen is also home to an impressive collection of about 20 different bamboo varieties, providing year-round beauty and charm.
+Whether in full bloom or surrounded by snow, Tenshaen offers visitors an immersive experience in traditional Japanese garden design.

 Hours and Fees